-Personal space in Indonesia is different to that in Western countries.
+The concept of personal space in Indonesia is different from that in Western countries.
 People tend to stand much closer to each other, so expats should not be alarmed when someone comes right up behind them when waiting in a queue.

 Dining in Indonesia